 Weber-Stephen is one of the oldest and most respected manufacturers of BBQ equipment and related accessories in the world.
 Weber grills and smokers cook beautifully and have great features that are clever, effective and easy to use.
-As popularity and demand for BBQ gear grows worldwide, Weber continues to earn their long standing reputation for quality, durability and outstanding customer service and support in an increasingly competitive environment.
+As popularity and demand for BBQ gear grows worldwide, Weber continues to earn their long standing reputation for quality, durability and outstanding customer service and support, (7 days a week from 7am to 9pm CST), in an increasingly competitive environment.
 Even in this crowded marketplace, many consumers are still willing to pay more for the Weber name and they are rarely disappointed.
 They make a variety of cookers and smokers.
 Their iconic black charcoal kettles are known throughout the world.
 Indeed Weber is expanding globally.

 Weber-Stephen was family owned since it was founded in 1952 by George Stephen.
 At the end of 2010 the Stephen family sold a majority stake to Chicago investment group BDT Capital Partners.
 In 2012, Weber settled a class action suit out of court regarding their use of the phrase, "Made in USA".
 Weber previously qualified the "Made in USA" statement by specifying their products are assembled in the USA with some components that are sourced globally.
 Here is an excerpt from Weber's statement "Weber believes that because all Weber grills and the disputed accessories are designed and engineered in the USA, and all grills save for one line [Spirit]* are manufactured and assembled in the USA using component parts primarily made in the USA, it did nothing wrong and therefore has valid defenses to plaintiff's claims.
 The court has not held a trial or ruled in favor of either party on any disputed issues.
 Weber and the plaintiff have agreed to settle the matter to avoid the costs of continued litigation."
 As a result of this suit, Weber can no longer claim to be made in America.